Register component types automatically from interfaces

 If the component name is the same as the name of a PHP interface, it is often referred to as a component type.
 An interface called T3P_MyPackage_MyInterface will be available as a component name as long as there exists at least one class in the same package implemententing that interface.

-#2 Updated by Robert Lemke about 13 years ago
+#2 Updated by Robert Lemke over 13 years ago

 Any interface found in the Classes/ directory will equally be registered as a component if at least one class within the same package was found that implements this interface.
 The first class found in the package which implements the interface is considered to be the default implementation and the component's className option is set accordingly.
 Of course it is possible and wanted that the class name is defined explicitly in the Components.conf file or any other configuration source.
 This is especially important if more than one implementing class exists.

-#3 Updated by Robert Lemke about 13 years ago
+#3 Updated by Robert Lemke over 13 years ago

 - Status changed from Accepted to Closed